latinos/PlotsConfigurations/Configurations/VBF/Snowmass/README.md

     for i in *jid; do condor_submit ${i/jid/jds}; done cd -

+Or, if they failed because the wall clock time have been exceeded, resubmit them on a longer-time queue:

+    cd $HOME/scripts/jobs/mkShapes__vbf_snowmass/
+    for i in *jid; do sed -i "s/longlunch/workday/g" ${i/jid/jds}; condor_submit ${i/jid/jds}; done
+    cd -

 ### Merge rootfiles using hadd

     mkShapesMulti.py --pycfg=configuration.py --doHadd=1 --batchSplit=Samples,Files --doNotCleanup --nThreads=8